JarryShaw/darc/README.rst

    **NOTE:**

-      If :exc:`requests.exceptions.InvalidSchema` is raised, the link
+      If `requests.exceptions.InvalidSchema` is raised, the link
       will be saved by ``darc.proxy.null.save_invalid``.
 Further
       processing is dropped.